It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 Really, we're trying to preserve the country's heritage and future.

-Something that the New York Times doesn't like as it currently exists and would love to tear it down or participate in the process to tear it down and rebuild it in their own childish petulant socialist vision.
+Something that the New York Times doesn't like as it currently exists and would love to tear it down or participate in the process to tear it down and rebuild it in their own childish, petulant socialist vision.

-They would talent on loan from God.
+Talent on Loan from God.

 I am Rush Limboy.